netdata/netdata/docs/configuration-guide.md

 #### Reduce the resources Netdata uses

-The page on [Netdata performance](/docs/Performance.md) has an excellent guide on how to reduce the Netdata cpu/disk/RAM utilization to levels suitable even for the weakest [IoT devices](/docs/netdata-for-IoT.md).
+The [Netdata performance guide](/docs/guides/configure/performance.md) outlines many ways to reduce the Netdata CPU/disk/RAM utilization to levels suitable even for the weakest [IoT devices](/docs/netdata-for-IoT.md).

 #### Change when Netdata saves metrics to disk